Your ward councillors are:

 Ward councillors are currently consulting on new priorities for the ward.

 Each ward has a budget to spend on local priorities.
-For 2016 to 2017 the ward budget is £140,080.
+For 2017-2018 the ward budget is £33,180.
 To find out what been spent so far, see ward funding decisions.
-The ward budget for 2017 to 2018 will be confirmed in the new financial year (April onwards).
-You can find out more at your annual ward committee meetings or by contacting your Community Involvement Officer (contact details at the bottom of the page).
+You can find out more at your annual ward committee meetings or by contacting your Community Involvement Officer.

 Consultations and decisions on funding happen at ward committee meetings, team meetings and through other engagement opportunities such as surveys and councillor surgeries.